webauthn-open-source/fido2-lib/README.md

 Make sure to add tests if you add new features.

+**Important:** Do not stage/commit `dist/main.js` and `dist/main.cjs`.
+These are generated and committed automatically by the CI-pipeline.

 ### Dependencies

 When adding, removing or updating dependencies, start out with npm as usual.
 Then update `import_map.json` to points to the same versions shown by `npm list`, and run `deno task update-deps` to update the Deno lock-file.